alexxss/vlc/README.md

-# About
+About
+===
-This project is based on [Aldalbahias\/VLC-ns3-v3.25](https://github.com/Aldalbahias/VLC-ns3-v3.25).\
+This project is based on [Aldalbahias/VLC-ns3-v3.25](https://github.com/Aldalbahias/VLC-ns3-v3.25).

 ## Simulation
-Algorithm is based on [alexxss/thesis-simulation](https://github.com/alexxss/thesis-simulation) which is an implementaion of *S. Feng, et al,* "Multiple Access Design for Ultra-Dense VLC Networks: Orthogonal vs Non-Orthogonal," *IEEE Transactions on Communications*, Vol. 67, No. 3, pp. 2218-2231, Mar.
+Algorithm is based on *S. Feng, et al,* "Multiple Access Design for Ultra-Dense VLC Networks: Orthogonal vs Non-Orthogonal," *IEEE Transactions on Communications*, Vol. 67, No. 3, pp. 2218-2231, Mar.
 2019.

-Algorithm code has been modified since last commit in the above repo.
+Implementation of the above algorithm is in [this branch](https://github.com/alexxss/vlc/tree/Aldalbahias).

 ### Automation
-The script file `wafshellRun.sh` automatically repeats 20 iterations for increment of UE number from 10 to 70 (step size 10).
+The script file `wafshellRun.sh` automatically repeats the simulation for a given number of iterations, while incrementing the variables in a predefined manner.
 To use the script file, under the `ns-3.25` directory, do the following:
 ```bash
 $ ./waf shell # you will now enter waf's shell
 $ ./wafshellRun.sh